willroberts/raven-shield-2020/README.md

    1. Bind `Run` to `Shift`
    1. Bind `Reload` to `R`
    1. Bind `Zoom` to `RMB`
-1. If you plan to play online, set your name in the Multiplayer Options.
+1. If you'd like to play online, set your name in the Multiplayer Options.

 ### Single-Player